natanascimento/bank-etl/README.md

-# bank-etl
+# etl-covid
-Data Pipeline for processing data of Bank
+Processing data about COVID-19